How to apply micro cement render: 5 Rockcote MicroStone tips

 1. Clean the Surface

-For surfaces requiring regularisation, such as tiled walls or rough cement, apply a primer to improve bonding.
-Rockcote’s Keycote or High Adhesion Primer is ideal for this purpose.
-For more information on primers and additives, visit Rockcote’s Patching, Priming, and Additives.
+For surfaces requiring regularisation, such as tiled walls or rough cement, a primer coat may be required to improve bonding.
+For more information on primers and additives, visit Rockcoteโ€™s Patching, Priming, and Additives, or contact your local BDM or Customer Service team.

 Apply a base coat to establish a flat and stable surface.
 Use a trowel to spread the base coat evenly and allow it to dry completely.
-This layer acts as the foundation for your microcement, ensuring proper adhesion.
-It is critical to follow the manufacturer’s instructions for mixing and application to achieve the best results.
+Rockcote MicroBase, fully meshed,ย is an ideal base coat for this purpose.
+This layer acts as the foundation for your microcement finish, ensuring proper adhesion.
+It is critical to follow the manufacturerโ€™s instructions for mixing and application to achieve the best results.

 Mixing and application techniques